 Listen, we’re all friends here.
 So drop your shame at the proverbial door and come on in — this is a judgment-free zone dedicated to answering one simple question: how to make yourself poop immediately.
 That’s right; our No. 1 priority is helping you go No. 2.
-We’ve all been severely constipated at some point, and it’s no fun.
+We’ve all suffered from severe constipation at some point, and it’s no fun.
 If constipation is currently wreaking havoc on your life (and/or colon), you undoubtedly need to know how to make yourself poop on command — or, you know, ASAP.
 No poop jokes can help you here.

 There’s no shame here, remember?
 This coming from a woman who, when pregnant, would have her husband hand her bottles of prune juice through the bathroom door to chug while sitting on the toilet and praying to the bowel gods to open the gates of hell.
 And by gates of hell, I clearly mean my then-uncooperative, progesterone-paralyzed, pregnant ass.
-You’re also not alone in your search terms options.
+No one (and especially not me) will judge the fact that you’re Googling “make yourself poop tips” at one in the morning.
+Trust us, you aren’t alone in your queries.
 According to the latest search data available, how to make yourself poop is searched for over 33,000 times per month.
-What they’re really asking is how to ease constipation, and that is searched for over 800,000 times a month.
+What all of those people are really asking, though, is how to ease constipation, and that is searched for over 800,000 times a month.

-All those people are not just searching for their own merriment, according to the National Institute of Diabetes and Digestive and Kidney Diseases, roughly 16 out of every 100 adults has symptoms of constipation.
+People aren’t just searching for shits and giggles (#SorryNotSorry), either.
+The National Institute of Diabetes and Digestive and Kidney Diseases states that roughly 16 out of every 100 adults have symptoms of constipation.
 And 33 out of 100 people over the age of 60 experience symptoms of constipation.
 This is clearly a very common issue.

 So, hi, hello, welcome.
 I’ll be your spirit guide on this sacred journey toward bowel proficiency.
 Let’s get things moving.